tbfrobinson/project2/readme.md

 In discussions, users can write 7 characters at a time in a comment (awkward is 7 letters), which if they write uninturrupted become coherent, but new comments become a new line, interrupting.

 Comments automatically update and display the most recent

+## other plan ?
+if this is too weird an idea, then I'm thinking of an online art gallery with the art institue of chicago api.
+Users can be created, users can leave comments on paintings or pieces, favorite them to add them to their  user page to display? if displaying them is an option.
+Delete functions would be to remove from favorites and delete comments.
+Edit comments and user profile.
+Let me know if this idea is better and I will restructure this readme.

 ## MVP:
 - User page and user creation